Family Of Joy-Anna Duggar’s Husband Hosting Couple Accused Of Promoting Child Abuse

 The description of the Pearls’ event on the Fort Rock website says nothing about the couple’s controversial beliefs.
 Instead, it touts the many outdoor activities that families can partake in during their four-day stay, including hiking, horseback riding, and paddle boating.

-According to Parenting magazine, Debi and Michael Pearls’ promotion of corporal punishment has been tied to the deaths of three children.
+According to Parenting, Debi and Michael Pearls’ promotion of corporal punishment has been tied to the deaths of three children.
 The parents of one 7-year-old girl followed their child-rearing advice and ended up beating the little girl to death with a piece of plastic plumbing tube.
 As reported by the New York Times, this flexible tubing is one of the items that the Pearls recommend using as a switch to hit children with.
 Others include belts and large tree branches.

 Jim Bob and Michelle Duggar haven’t spoken about spanking their children, but one child did tell police that the parents used “a rod” to punish them.
 According to Gawker, this revelation can be found in the police reports that In Touch Weekly obtained in 2015.
 The authorities were investigating the sexual molestation that four Duggar girls had suffered at the hands of the older brother Josh, and one of the children told them that Jim Bob and Michelle spanked all of their kids.